Employee Safety and Health

 Health Management Promotion Structure

-The Managing Director in charge of human resources acts as the Health Management Supervisor and the Executive Officer as the Health Management Promotion Supervisor, with the Human Resource Department acting as the Secretariat for promoting health management in cooperation with various stakeholders.
+The President and Representative Director serves as the Health Management Supervisor, while the Executive Officer in charge of Human Resources serves as the Health Management Promotion Supervisor.
+The Human Resources Department acts as the Secretariat for promoting health management in cooperation with various stakeholders.

 We plan and coordinate health policies with occupational physicians, public health nurses, and health insurance societies through secretariat meetings held three times a month.